kalynchang/udacity-fend-project-memory-game-master/README.md

 A timer feature and a moves counter feature are also provided for the user to understand their game performance.

+## Instructions
+Download the repository and open index.html in your browser to load the game and start playing.

 ## Dependencies